Follow @scope_views

 Before I start describing the exhaustive (and exhausting) range of Borg objectives in the 2” size range, a brief discussion of the Mini Borg system in general.
 I’ll try to keep the cube and assimilation jokes to a minimum.

 Borg are a Japanese brand, part of Tomy, a toy company.
-Perhaps that’s why Borg is like no other telescope range because it’s a constructor set with a huge range of components to build scopes and camera lenses.
+Perhaps that’s why Borg’s is like no other telescope range: it’s a really a constructor set to build scopes and camera lenses.
 Remember those kids’ sets for building things, Meccano and Lego?
-That’s Borg.
+That’s Borg, but for scopes.

 But don’t think that means Borg are low quality.
 In fact they’re some of the most refined small scopes.
 Recent Borgs feature Canon/Optron lenses incorporating fluorite and of the highest quality (and, ouch, price).